Leopard 2: Armour upgrades

 Following Leopard 2's introduction into service in 1979, the armour has been gradually improved over the years.
-A modified version of spaced multilayer armour was introduced beginning with the 97th vehicle of the 6th production batch.
+A modified version of spaced multilayer armour using so-called C-Technologie (C-technology) was introduced beginning with the 97th vehicle of the 6th production lot.
+The improved armour was used in the frontal arc of turret and hull.
 The same batch also introduced an improved type of heavy ballistic skirts.
+With the 8th production lot, the armour was supplemented with new skirts in D-Technologie.

-The Leopard 2A5 upgrade focused on increased armour protection.
+The Leopard 2A5 upgrade focused on increased armour protection by using D-Technologie in aspects of the turret.
 While upgrading a Leopard 2 tank to the Leopard 2A5 configuration, the roof covering the armour modules is cut open and new armour modules are inserted.
-New additional armor modules made of laminated armour cover the frontal arc of the turret.
+New additional armour modules made of laminated armour cover the frontal arc of the turret.
 They have a distinctive arrowhead shape and improve protection against both kinetic penetrators and shaped charges.
-The side skirts also incorporate improved armor protection.
-A 25 mm thick spall liner reduces the danger of crew injuries in case of armor penetration.
+The side skirts also incorporate improved armour protection.
+A 25 mm thick spall liner reduces the danger of crew injuries in case of armour penetration.

-The Leopard 2A7 features the latest generation of passive armor and belly armor providing protection against mines and IEDs.
-The Leopard 2A7 is fitted with adapters for mounting additional armour modules or protection systems against RPGs.
+The Leopard 2A7 features the latest generation of passive armour and belly armour providing protection against mines and IEDs.
+By using new approaches in the armour construction, the hull armour was improved significantly.
+The Leopard 2A7 is fitted with adaptors for mounting additional armour modules or protection systems against RPGs.